waseem74/ztar-shipping/README.md

     the default language is English

 # Security
-The API security applied is basic authentication, it works by prompting the user for a username and password.
+The security method applied is basic authentication, it works by prompting the user for a username and password.
-username: ztar
+username: **ztar**
-password: pass123
+password: **pass123**

 # Request and Response
 The API has two methods: